NEW EBOOK! Accelerate Change Management with a Digital Adoption CoE

 But these new platforms do not negate the manual evaluation process needed when confronting a new digital transformation initiative.
 For example, when implementing an ERP like Workday or Oracle across an entire enterprise as a part of a business transformation initiative, you must weigh the opportunities and risks of this software rollout.
 Risks could include a failed digital transformation process due to unsuccessful software adoption.
 By weighing and addressing potential reasons for failed software adoption beforehand, you could mitigate these risks making them null and void.
 Failed software adoption could result from employee resistance, negative culture, lack of communication, or insufficient training in how to use the new software.

-The opportunities of any implementation should outweigh the risks.
-Successful Workday implementation could result in:
+The opportunities of any implementation should outweigh the risks

 • Connected communications